DaanSelen/dno/README.md

 ## Requirements
 - Administrator privileges.
-- Windows machine with Microsoft Office 2016 (16.0) installed.
+- Windows machine with Microsoft Office 2016 (16.0) or later installed.
 - PowerShell 5.1 or later.

 ## Notes